 The Xbox One X has been officially discontinued by Microsoft, but costs remain around $400, about $50 more than the PS4 Pro.
 When you look at a detailed breakdown of the specs, it’s easy to see where the difference comes from.
 However, with the release of a new generation, these prices are very likely to be discounted permanently.
 In fact, because the Xbox One X has been officially discontinued, so you may end up having to buy second hand for cheaper.

 While we think that the extra $100 for the Xbox One X is reasonable given what’s in the box, we understand that $400 — given the $300-$350 tag on the Xbox One S and PS4 may be too much of a leap to play the same games in better fidelity.
 But if your choice is between the best of the best from either Microsoft or Sony, we think the Xbox One X, when all is said and done, will probably be the better value.

 The good news is that the Xbox One X and Ps4 Pro often sell for discounted prices, making them far less expensive than what you might see listed on their website.
 We’ve seen regular offerings of the Xbox One X for around $350 and an even lower price of $300 for the PS4 Pro.

 Winner: PS4 Pro

 Sony beat Microsoft to the punch with the PS4 Pro, which brought 4K gaming to consoles at a reasonable price point, in addition to giving it that little bit of extra oomph to really make the PlayStation VR sing.
-Since launch, however, we’ve found that the console stumbled a bit, with inconsistent support for games.
+Unfortunately, as time goes on, we’ve detected some discrepancies in game support for their consoles.

-With the Xbox One X, thehas impressive competition in the premium console market.
-Considering the clear hardware advantages, if you want a 4K console, the Xbox One X may very well be the way to go … unless you want VR support.
+The PS4 Pro is not the only premium console on the market, and the Xbox One X is a worthy rival.
+Considering the clear hardware advantages, if you want a 4K console, the Xbox One X may very well be the way to go, unless you want VR support.